peioeh/mlops-fastapi/model_card_template.md

 Classification metrics: precision=0.7282361847085541, recall=0.6291693917593199, fbeta=0.6750877192982457

 ## Ethical Considerations
 Anonymous data.
+Using Gender and Race as features to predict a salary may raise ethical concerns.

 ## Caveats and Recommendations
 Spaces were manually removed from the dataset.
+Note that in the 3 features workclass, occupation and native-country, a question mark '?' can be found.
+The dataset used for training is quite old : the extraction was done by Barry Becker from the 1994 Census database.
+I would recommend to retrain the model on more recent data.
+Also, there are great class imbalances in the data set used for training: 9 times more Whites than Blacks, 2 times more Males than Females for instance.